 When you’re working out how to set your Virtual Assistant rates, retainers are a great option.

-Retainers are particularly useful when you have a client who has lots of “bitty” work for you.
+Retainers are particularly useful when you have a client with lots of “bitty” work for you.
 If your client only needs a few tasks completed here and there, it often won’t add up to much if you charge them by the hour.

 Plus, retainers are always charged in advance for the month ahead, not the month just gone.